-The feast of Saint John of Alarga, on August 29, is very important for the island.
-Residents and expatriates from Halki are looking forward to it.
+The feast of Saint John of Alarga on August 29th is very important for the island.
+Residents and expatriates from Halki look forward to it.
 The established festival in the port is one of the most famous in the Dodecanese.
 This time, however, everything was different.
-The traditional orchestra was installed on the balcony of the City Hall, away from the public that was forbidden to approach.
-But everyone could listen to the traditional songs and music while sitting in the taverns of the port that were full from end to end.
-A few of us took the initiative and approached the steps of the City Hall to photograph the music company that sang and played music with its own separate traditional musical instruments.
+The traditional orchestra was installed on the balcony of the City Hall away from the public that was forbidden from approaching.
+However, everyone could listen to the traditional songs and music while sitting in the taverns of the port that were full from end to end.
+A few of us took the initiative and approached the steps of City Hall to photograph the music company that sang and played music with its own separate traditional musical instruments.

-The days on the island passed quickly and we lived with enthusiasm in every moment.
-It was not long before we discovered other beaches such as Kania and Ftenaya with a special character each.
+The days on the island passed quickly, and we lived with enthusiasm in every moment.
+It was not long before we discovered other beaches, such as Kania and Ftenaya, with a special character to them.

-We also learned that Halki has its ‘satellites’, 13 small uninhabited islands, with an area of about 10,000 acres.
+We also learned that Halki has its ‘satellites,’ thirteen small uninhabited islands, with an area of about 10,000 acres.
 Although we did not manage to visit the uninhabited island of Alimia, located between Rhodes and Halki, we nevertheless met Mr. Charalambos, a unique figure of Halki.
-Sheep and goat shepherd himself, he looks after his family’s flock.
+A sheep and goat shepherd himself, he looks after his family’s flock.
 He has three sons, one of whom is Dimitris, the bus driver who travels to the island.
-Mr. Charalambos told us about his life in Alimia in the summers where for many years they cultivated wheat, barley, fava beans, lentils and had mills that ground them.
-In winter they returned to Nimborio.
+Mr. Charalambos told us about his life in Alimia in the summers where for many years they cultivated wheat, barley, fava beans, and lentils and had mills to ground them.
+In winter, they returned to Nimborio.

-On this island there are remains from shipyards of the Hellenistic period, a medieval castle, ruins of barracks from the Italian occupation during the Second World War, and the ruins of the last settlement, in the one that Mr. Charalambos lived and still remembers it.
+On this island, there are remains from shipyards of the Hellenistic period, a medieval castle, ruins of barracks from the Italian occupation during the Second World War, and the ruins of the last settlement of the one that Mr. Charalambos lived in and still remembers.

-Alimia, uninhabited since the 1940s, in 2016 and 2017 hosted the reality show “Island” which is the corresponding Belgian “Survivor”.
+Alimia, uninhabited since the 1940s, hosted the reality show Island in 2016 and 2017.
+Island is the corresponding Belgian Survivor.
 In 2014, Prince Charles and the Duchess of Cornwall, Camilla, arrived in Alimia on their friend’s yacht for a short vacation.
 Even Berlusconi was once interested in buying or renting it.

 Halki is unique, unforgettable!

-Rarely will you see a car circulating other than the local bus.
-Its emerald waters, its incomparable picturesqueness, the idyllic beaches, the combination of mountain and sea, its history and culture are unique features.
-The most important thing is what it radiates a unique aura that makes you escape from stress and scourges.
+Other than the local bus, rarely will you see a car circulating.
+Its emerald waters, incomparable picturesqueness, idyllic beaches, combination of mountain and sea, and history and culture are quite unique features.
+The most important thing is that it radiates a unique aura that makes you escape from stress and scourges.
 It is the perfect place to unwind.
-It makes you love it from the first moment, not wanting to leave and thinking when you will go again, especially now that the island is officially covid-free.
+From the very first moment, it is easy to fall in love with Halki to the point that you won’t even want to leave and will start obsessively thinking about your return trip, especially now that the island is officially COVID-free.